Student Group Compliance with Student Organization Policy

 Appeal Process

-An appeal of a decision should be directed to the Deputy Dean of Undergraduate Students within one week of the decision date.
+An appeal of a decision should be directed to the Associate Dean of Undergraduate Students and Director of Student Leadership and Engagement within one week of the decision date.
 Such appeals can only be made on the grounds of procedural unfairness or new information that was unavailable during the time of review.
 The purpose of an appeal is not to initiate a review of substantive issues of fact or a new determination of whether a violation of the Student Organization Policy has occurred.